tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

    instructions above.

-It is recommended to read the whole Java part of the tutorial before continuing; however, for those who just want to see if "it works", here are the commands to execute the Java sample:
+It is recommended to read the whole Java part of the tutorial before continuing.
+However, for those who just want to see things working, here are the commands to execute the Java sample:

 .. code-block:: console